bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 You have to use one of the following approaches:

 #.
 Configure your network such that only the reverse proxy
-   can communicate with the |ivy-engine|.
+   can communicate with the Axon Ivy Engine.
 #.
-Setup a firewall rule on the |ivy-engine| host,
+Setup a firewall rule on the Axon Ivy Engine host,
    which blocks all requests but those from the IP address of the reverse proxy.